-Teachers from the Faculty of Physical Culture Sciences of the Autonomous University of Chihuahua were invited to participate, through email, social networks and promotion of research through the coordinators of the academies of the different semesters of the institution.
-Teachers who accepted gave their informed consent at the same time they answered a Google Forms® form.
+Teachers from the Faculty of Physical Culture Sciences of the Autonomous University of Chihuahua were invited to participate through email, social networks, and promotion of research through the coordinators of the academies of the different semesters of the institution.
+Teachers who accepted gave their informed consent at the same time they completed the Google Forms[®].
 In the questionnaire, they were asked to answer the questions of the satisfaction with life scale (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002).
-The form was sent via email and via social networks, such as WhatsApp and Facebook.
-They were asked to be honest when answering and they were thanked for their participation.
-Once the instrument was applied, the results were compiled through the database collection function in the Google Forms® application, extracting the answers as an Excel document and later working on SPSS version 21.0 for Windows.
-(IBM SPSS Statistics 21.0), to obtain the statistical data of the satisfaction with life scale (Atienza et al., 2002)
+The form was sent via email and social networks, such as WhatsApp and Facebook.
+They were asked to be honest when answering and were thanked for their participation.
+Once the instrument was applied, the results were compiled through the database collection function in the Google Forms® application, extracting the answers as an Excel document and later working on SPSS version 21.0 for Windows (IBM SPSS Statistics 21.0) to obtain the statistical data on the satisfaction with life scale (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002).
+One of the limitations of this procedure is that it was impossible to conduct personal interviews to obtain qualitative data and reinforce what was obtained in the questionnaires on the perception of satisfaction with life.
+According to what was mentioned in the previous paragraph, this could not be carried out due to sanitary restrictions.

-Analysis of data
+Analysis of Data

-Descriptive statistical analyzes were carried out, obtaining graphs, and the analysis of comparison of means, using the T test for related samples, with the purpose of observing if there are differences in the degree of satisfaction with life before and during the confinement of the COVID-19 pandemic.
-All statistical analyzes were performed using the SPSS version 21.0 for Windows program.
-The level of statistical significance was established at p=.05 and a reliability of 0.90 for Cronbach's alpha was found for the Satisfaction with Life questionnaire (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002).
+Descriptive statistical analysis was carried out by obtaining graphs and through the analysis of comparison of means, using the T-test for related samples, to observe if there are differences in the degree of satisfaction with life before and during the confinement of the COVID-19 pandemic.
+All statistical analysis were performed using the SPSS version 21.0 for Windows program.
+The level of statistical significance was established at p=.05, and a reliability of 0.90 for Cronbach's alpha was found for the Satisfaction with Life questionnaire (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002).